Print Pro Queue Manager Deep Dive (video)

 The installation process of the Environments is quick and easy.

-• See the download link at the bottom of this article.
+See the download links at the bottom of this article.

-• Placing the file on the Windows Desktop is recommended to easily find the file.
+Placing the downloaded file on the Windows Desktop is recommended to easily find the file.
 It can be deleted after this installation process.

-5. Select the .kiee file that was unzipped from the download, then click the Open button.
+Select the .kiee file that was downloaded, then click the Open button.

 Please note that the number of Environments available for the Freejet 330TX and 330TX Plus has been expanded significantly since this manual was published.